applab-phoenix/tutorial-angular-nodejs/README.md

 # TutorialAngularNodejs

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.
+`npm install -g @angular/cli`

+## ng Generate
+`ng new tutorial-angular-nodejs`
+* ?
+Would you like to add Angular routing?
+Yes
+* ?
+Which stylesheet format would you like to use?
+CSS
+* We also need to generate some Components and Services:
+`ng g s services/tutorial`
+`ng g c components/add-tutorial`
+`ng g c components/tutorial-details`
+`ng g c components/tutorials-list`
+`ng g class models/tutorial --type=model`

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --port 3002` for a dev server.
+Navigate to `http://localhost:3002/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding